Raúl Gibb Guerrero: Career

 The organization said it wanted to shine a spotlight on the dangers faced by Mexican journalists as a result of Mexico's Drug War.

 Death

 Four males in two vehicles, a red Ford truck and a Nissan, ambushed Gibb while the editor was driving from Martínez de la Torre, Veracruz, where he was expanding his newspaper, to Papantla, Veracruz, where he lived.
 Out of 15 shots fired at Gibb, three were to the head and caused him to crash.
 He was found dead at the crash site, which was only 200 meters from his home.
 The attack occurred sometime between 9:30 p.m. and 11 p.m. on 8 April 2005.
-For several months, Gibb had been receiving death threats for his newspaper's coverage corruption and connections between drug cartels and the government.
+For several months, Gibb had been receiving death threats for his newspaper's coverage of corruption and connections between drug cartels and the government.
 He had received two threats one day before the attack.
 Authorities said they had assigned 60 investigators to Gibb's case, of which 30 were at the federal level.